SGP completes latest units at Space City in Leicester

 This complies with the National target to exceed the Part L2A 2013 TER Baseline and demonstrate compliance with Leicester City Council’s requirement of adhering to the energy hierarchy that reflects the national target.

-Back SGP completes latest units at Space City in Leicester
+Latest units start on site at Space City in Leicester